Honda CR-V: Fifth generation (2017)

 The fifth generation CR-V was unveiled on 13 October 2016 in Detroit.
 Sales began in the U.S. on 21 December 2016 as a 2017 model year.
 It used the same Honda compact global platform introduced on the tenth generation Civic.
-Honda began producing the CR-V at East Liberty, Ohio (ELP) in November 2016 and at Greensburg, Indiana (HMIN) during February 2017.
-It is available with an optional 7-seater variant in markets other than North America.
+Honda began producing the CR-V at East Liberty, Ohio, (ELP) in November 2016 and at Greensburg, Indiana, (HMIN) during February 2017.
+It was available with an optional 7-seater variant in markets other than North America.

-In October 2019, Guangqi Honda in China began marketed the model with a different styling as the Honda Breeze (皓影 (Hàoyǐng)) which was sold alongside the international facelift version CR-V produced by Dongfeng Honda.
+In October 2019, Guangqi Honda in China began marketing the model with a different styling as the Honda Breeze (皓影 (Hàoyǐng)), which was sold alongside the international facelift version CR-V produced by Dongfeng Honda.